 The other major component of buying carpet is installing it; unless you're experienced in installing carpet, we strongly recommend paying a professional to do it.
 Knowing the particulars of how and when you carpet is to be installed is crucial.
 Most retailers we're familiar with contract with local installers; ask around to make sure you're comfortable with whom they use.
 Some retailers offer free installation, but others don't.
 Be sure you perfectly understand what an installation costs.

 How do you clean carpet?

-You can clean carpets with a carpet cleaner, of course, but if you're looking for something more DIY, you only need a few household ingredients.
-If you want to do more of a top-level clean, you can sprinkle baking soda and then vacuum it up.
-There are baking soda-based powders that have scents, too, to help freshen your space.
-Alternatively, you can also spot clean your carpet with a mixture of white vinegar (1/4 cup), water (2 cups), and one tablespoon of dish soap.
+You can clean carpets with a carpet cleaner, of course, but if you're looking for something more DIY, you need only a few household ingredients.
+For more of a top-level clean, sprinkle baking soda on the carpet and then vacuum it up.
+Some baking-soda-based powders have scents to help freshen your space.
+Alternatively, you can spot-clean your carpet with a mixture of 1/4 cup white vinegar, 2 cups water, and 1 tablespoon dish soap.

 How do you install carpet?

-Installing carpet can be rather challenging, so if you're not confident or experienced, we'd recommend hiring an expert to help you.
-Alternatively, you can DIY carpet installation in a few steps: measure the room, prepare your subfloor, install the tack strips and padding, measure and cut the carpet to fit, lay the carpet, secure the seams, anchor along the wall, stretch the carpet, and add the installation strips.
+Installing carpet can be rather challenging, so if you're not confident or experienced, we recommend hiring an expert.
+If you prefer doing it yourself, here's a checklist: Measure the room, prepare your subfloor, install the tack strips and padding.
+Then, measure and cut the carpet to fit.
+Lay it out, secure the seams, anchor the carpet along the wall, stretch it out, and add the installation strips.

 How long does carpet last?

-A typical carpet lifespan is anywhere between 5-15 years.
-The length can depend on a myriad of factors, including wear and tear (pets, children, furniture, etc.), the size of your space, and any elements your carpet may be exposed to.
+A carpet's typical lifespan is 5 to 15 years.
+The length can depend on myriad factors, including wear and tear (pets, children, furniture, etc.), the size of your space, and any elements your carpet may be exposed to.